How the Biblical Lunar-Solar Calendar Works

 The New Moon Day will also be observed in the earth made new.
 “And it shall come to pass, that from one new moon to another, shall all flesh come to worship before Me, saith Yahuwah” (Isaiah 66:23, emphasis added).
 The water will be once again above the firmament as at the beginning at creation in order to shield the earth from the brightness and heat of the sun and the moon shining in all their glory!

 There will be no phases of the moon as there are today and has been like that since the time of the flood.
 There were no phases of the moon from the time of creation to the time of the flood because Elohim “made two great lights” (Genesis 1:16); not just one.
 The new moon is determined when the sun sets in the west and is followed by the moon rising in the east.
 There is only one day each month that can happen.
 It is the only night that moon rules the night because it is in the sky from after sunset to sunrise (Genesis 1:16).
-This is the way it was determined in the beginning, is the way it is determined today, and is how it will be determined when the earth and the heavens are made new.
+This is the way it was determined in the beginning, is the way it must be determined today, and is how it will be determined when the earth and the heavens are made new.

 The new moon day is always determined by observation and not by any calculation, although NASA’s calculations are spot on when showing that the sun sets and the moon rises are in agreement with the observing of the sun setting in the west and the moon rising in the east.